 Pieve di San Pietro a Romena (Pratovecchio) – the best example of Romanesque pieve (country churches) in Casentino.

-Monastery of La Verna – an atmospheric place situated on the mountain where Saint Francis received his stigmata.
+La Verna Franciscan Sanctuary– an atmospheric place situated on the mountain where Saint Francis received his stigmata.
 This is where he founded his religious community that is still alive today.

 National Park of the Foreste Casentinesi (15 km. north of Poppi) – this is a walkers paradise.
 It’s one of the oldest forests in Europe with plenty of trails catering for walkers of all levels.